 Turning the last page was bittersweet.The ending brought tears of joy to my eyes for the way things worked out.
 But was sad to leave Hope Harbor, the town and the people that were true-to-life and unforgettable.

-Thank you to Revell Publishing for the invitation to take part in the Roots and Sky Blog Tour and the complimentary copy of the book in exchange for this unbiased review.
+Many thanks to Revell Publishing for the opportunity to be part of the Sea Rose Lane Blog Tour and the complimentary copy of the book.